dietmarja/slide_evaluator/README.md

-# Course Material Evaluator
+# PALMS: Pedagogical Assessment via Language Models and Statistical Analysis

-An automated system for evaluating teaching materials using GPT-4, with a focus on both content and visual aspects of educational slides.
+An AI-based Methodology for Automated Assessment of Educational Content

 ## Overview